OhadRaviv845/Assignment/Scoring Models question.md

 Begin by writing tests that define the expected behavior of the scoring model integration.
 These tests specify how the system should react to various inputs and scenarios.

 ### Mocking Dependencies
 Use dependency injection so that during testing, a mock or stub version of the scoring model can be substituted for the actual implementation.
-This allows you to isolate the component under test.
+This allows us to isolate the component under test.

 ### Iterative Implementation
 Start with tests that initially fail, then implement the minimal code required to pass these tests.
 This iterative approach ensures that every feature is driven by a corresponding test, which helps maintain code quality.